nwager/kernel-docs/docs/explanation/post-release-updates.md

 ## How will updates be provided in the archive?

 - Security updates will be uploaded directly into -security without other changes.
-This just requires a temporary GIT fork which will be immediately merged back into the main branch for that stable release.
+The next full release will include these security changes in addition to the normal changes.
-- Normal updates will be provided as pre-releases through the kernel-ppa users PPA.
+- Normal updates will be provided as pre-releases through the corresponding kernel build PPA.
 At certain points those get made into proposed releases which are uploaded to the proposed pocket.
-Then again they have to get verified to fix the problems and not to cause regressions.
+Before proposed releases can migrate to other pockets, it must be verified that the changes fix the targeted issues without causing regressions.

 % LINKS